Lycian Way 10 Days Hike

 Kayaköy Additionally, with boat tours departing from Fethiye Harbor, you can explore the surrounding islands and bays, and enjoy the beauty of the sea.

-Afkule Monastery With early reservations, you will stay in this sea-view room in Fethiye.
-Upon request, you may prefer a room with a jacuzzi or, for a small additional fee, stay in the King Suite.
-Our team will be available 24/7.
-You can contact us for any questions.
+With an early reservation, you can stay in a sea-view room in Fethiye.
+If you prefer, you may choose a room with a jacuzzi or, for a small additional fee, upgrade to the King Suite.
+Assistance is available at any time, so you can easily get support whenever you need it.

 Walking Duration: 6-7 hours